mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 and another because she heads a small but important shipping corporation.
 All are equal in precedence at the Imperial court as each has contributed to the Imperium in different ways.
-Barons use the prefix ‘Baron’ or ‘Baroness’ and often a range of other honorifics such as ‘hault’, ‘ap’ or ‘von’ before their surname.
+Barons use the prefix 'Baron' or 'Baroness' and often a range of other honorifics such as 'hault', 'ap' or 'von' before their surname.
-As with knights, the Baron’s fief location is often used as a suffix.
+As with knights, the Baron's fief location is often used as a suffix.
 MARQUIS
 An imperial Marquis is usually either a powerful businessperson or the representative of an important world.
-In the latter case the world’s name is used after the noble’s rank title, for example Marquis of Aramis or Marquis Aramis.
+In the latter case the world's name is used after the noble's rank title, for example Marquis of Aramis or Marquis Aramis.
 Both usages are correct.
 COUNT
 A Count may be an extremely important Imperial officer, such as the ambassador to the Solomani Confederation, or the head of an important corporate body.
 Alternatively, a Count may be the Imperial administrator for a group of 2–3 worlds within a subsector.
-In the latter case the count’s title is followed by the name of one of the worlds he or she is responsible for.
+In the latter case the count's title is followed by the name of one of the worlds he or she is responsible for.
 DUKE
 Imperial dukes oversee an entire subsector of space and give